ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 # The switch-case approach

-Consider the `AssetClass` enum which represents the different group of tradable commodities:
+Consider the `AssetClass` enum which represents distinct groups of tradable commodities:

 ```java
 public enum AssetClass {